sakimarquis/hdx.github.io/_pages/about.md

   - /about.html
 ---

-I am broadly interested in understanding the representations used by both biological and artificial agents to perform cognitive tasks.
-Most of my research time, I build phenomenological models to identify the hidden variables in behaviors, and build optimization-based neural network models to find normative neural solutions for cognitive functions.
+I use models to understand behaviors of both biological and artificial agents and explore how computation could be implemented in neural networks.
+Following the release of GPT-4, my research interest has partially shifted towards understanding the emergence of intelligence within large language models.

 My current research interests include:

-- How feedforward and recurrent connections contribute to encoding prior information in working memory.
-- Using recurrent neural network model to study complex exploration behaviors across species.
+- Use recurrent neural network as cognitive model to identify the hidden variables in decision-making across species.
-- Trade-offs between complexity and effectiveness in the formation of task representations by biological agents.
-- Optimal learning.
-- Language and memory system in reinforcement learning.
+- Examine the ways prior information could be encoded in working memory system through optimization-based neural network models.
+- Investigate how humans utilize language as a tool of control and agency through dialogue.

 # About me